Cricket-BBL content slashed as Australia signs $1 bln deal with Seven, Foxtel | Sports-Games

 The deal comes after domestic rivals Network 10, owned by U.S. media giant Paramount, and the Nine Network expressed interest in the rights.
 "The quality and reach of the Foxtel Group and Seven's cricket production is first class and the outstanding service they provide cricket fans was a strong consideration in our decision to continue with this successful partnership," CA boss Nick Hockley said in a statement on Tuesday.

 Seven and Foxtel paid A$1.18 billion in 2018 for the current six-year deal, wresting the rights from the Nine Network which held them for more than 40 years.
-However, Seven and CA had been at loggerheads over content since 2020, with the broadcaster threatening to pull out of the ongoing contract and filing proceedings at the Federal Court of Australia in June.
+However, Seven and CA had been at loggerheads since 2020, with the broadcaster threatening to pull out of the ongoing contract and filing court proceedings in June.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)